lcardsvr/Home_Sales/README.md

 ## Requirements

-### - A Spark DataFrame is created from the dataset
+### A Spark DataFrame was created from the dataset